Ahmed Hasan Sunny: The Musical Muse of Youngsters in Bangladesh

 TINDS: How was your experience acting in the web series ‘Kaiser’?

-TINDS: Which of your songs is closest to your heart?
+TINDS: Which of your songs are closest to your heart?

 TINDS: Who is your all-time favorite musician?